danielcarter/danielcarter.github.io/_courses/online_media_design/mc_5312_online_media_design.md

 ### Extra Credit

 If the class is active on Slack and uses it to ask questions and get help, I'll add two points to the final grade of the student who's voted most helpful at the end of the semester.

+### Late Work

+Unless you have received an extension, assignments turned in late will have five points deducted per day.
+Work turned in over a week late will not be graded.

 ### Communication